 The medium is a double Cap like me, with an earthy moon, and she’s a senior citizen (her age is the same number of my birth year).
 I’ll give a clue about her moon, though: her face was perfect and she was in a cute sweater set with pale pants.

 It was like talking to anyone else, talking to a medium.
 Well, though–I couldn’t record it.
 The energy just wouldn’t allow it.
-She’s had cassette tapes pop out, recordings not catch any talking…but I wasn’t feeling it.
+She’s had cassette tapes pop out, recordings not catching any talking…but I wasn’t feeling it.
 I just took out my little notebook and took notes on what she said.

 So yes, there’s no scarves, no crystal ball, no incantations, no incense, no moving objects.
 I’ve had prophecies over my life when I was still in the charismatic evangelical movement–I love(d) that shit!
 Freaky deaky!
 This, from the allegedly rigid, by-the-book Capricorn.
 Meeting with the medium, though, was basically the same.
 I sat on her couch and we talked.